Twenmod/Portfoliogame/readme.md

 - The physics of objects (not player) are not accurate enough when <30 fps
 - The rope tool doesn't work at the spawn chunks
 - Sometimes the player falls down when the level just loaded in.
+- There is a small chance the rendering fails, you can fix this by restarting the program.